-In support of this effort, convening of quarterly meetings of freight and freight adjacent stakeholders from the public and private sector, wherein participants will identify policy issues and upcoming priorities, share best practices, and guide the development of the Freight Mobility Plan.
-The Freight Mobility Plan will update the 2014 freight profile.
-It will further identify, holistically and by mode, challenges, goals, and priorities for regional freight in the context of global economic, technological, regulatory, and environmental dynamics.
+In support of this effort, convening of quarterly meetings of freight and freight adjacent stakeholders from the public and private sector, wherein participants will identify policy issues and upcoming priorities and share best practices.
+The Freight Mobility Plan, created in FY 2021, will be used to guide to determine near term freight planning priorities, which will be addressed in the MTP update.